Magnetic helicity: Magnetic helicity

-Since the magnetic vector potential is not gauge invariant, the magnetic helicity is also gauge dependent in general.
+Since the magnetic vector potential is not gauge invariant, the magnetic helicity is also not gauge invariant in general.
 As a consequence, the magnetic helicity of a physical system cannot be measured directly.
-Under certain conditions, one can measure the current helicity of a system and, when further conditions are fulfilled, deduce the magnetic helicity.
+In certain conditions and under certain assumptions, one can however measure the current helicity of a system and from it, when further conditions are fulfilled and under further assumptions, deduce the magnetic helicity.

-Magnetic helicity has units of magnetic flux squared: Wb^{2} (webers squared) in SI units and Mx^{2} (maxwells squared) in Gaussian units.
+Magnetic helicity has units of magnetic flux squared: Wb^{2} (webers squared) in SI units and Mx^{2} (maxwells squared) in Gaussian Units.